leelmamta/leelmamta/README.md

 ## 👋 Hello, I'm Mamta!
 I am a **Software Developer at NatWest**, with prior experience at **Samsung**.
-I hold a **BTech in Computer Science from NIT** and have a strong passion for developing scalable and innovative solutions.
+I hold a **BTech in Computer Science from NIT JALANDHAR** and have a strong passion for developing scalable and innovative solutions.

 🚀 **Technical Expertise:**
 - **Backend Technologies:** Kafka, MongoDB, DynamoDB, Spring Boot